Can Liverpool or Chelsea catch irresistible Bernardo Silva and table-topping Man City?

 - Who is Arthur Cabral?
 The Barcelona transfer target emulating Salah with Basel heroics

-In 2019, Guardiola and his coaching staff gave up hope that Liverpool might drop points when they were seemingly struggling, instead expecting a late winner from them and they were always right.
+In 2019, Guardiola and his coaching staff gave up hope that Liverpool might drop points when they were seemingly struggling, instead expecting a late winner - and they were always right.

 With staggered kick-offs, City were often playing catch-up, under pressure to respond with a victory of their own, just as they did at Watford on Saturday.